A-Lachs/cs-intrusion-detection-system/README.md

 ## 2. Download the data set from kaggle

-- You need to download the data from kaggle:
+- You need to download the [data](eda/data_description.md) from kaggle:
-    - If you want to create and train your own models or run the notebooks for eda and modeling
+    - If you want to create and train your own models or run the notebooks for [eda](eda/eda.iypnb) and [modeling](model/model.ipynb)
-    - If you want to create your own test input files from the kaggle dataset
+    - If you want to create your own test input files from the kaggle dataset (described below)
-    - see: `eda/data_description.md`

 - You do not need to download the data set:
-    - When you want run predictions and evaluations with the provided models and test_input.txt files (for 1 or 20 cases)
+    - When you want run predictions and evaluations with the provided models and test input text files (for X and y and 1 or 20 cases)
-    - Or provide your own input (in the same format)
+    - provide your own input (in the same format as the test input)

 ## 3. Select parameters and input

-There are 2 different modes (triggered by the amount of CLI arguments).
+Make predictions by running `predict.py` with 2 different modes (triggered by the amount of CLI arguments).
 -   **Mode 1: Prediciton**
     -   Required CLI arguments:
         -   model name
         -   X-values (path to txt or csv file)
     -   Output:
-        - file 'prediction.txt' with a prediction (0 or 1) for each line of X-values
+        - file `'prediction.txt'` with a prediction (0 or 1) for each line of X-values

 -   **Mode 2: Prediction and evaluation**
     -   Required CLI arguments: